parthenon-hpc-lab/parthenon/doc/sphinx/src/interface/metadata.rst

   field can be accessed from the base ``Metadata`` with the method ``Metadata::GetSPtrFluxMetadata()``.
 This can be used to set flags other than the defaults or set custom prolongation/restriction operations for the fluxes.
+Note that calling `Metadata::RegisterRefinementOps<...>()` on the base field propagates the registered refinement operations through to the flux `Metadata` for backward compatibility.
+If separate operations are desired for the fluxes, the ordering of calls to `RegisterRefinementOps` on the base field and the flux field matters.
 When creating packs that include fluxes, the new flux field will be included in the flux portion of the pack if the parent field is in the pack.

 - If ``Metadata::Flux`` is set, this field is exchanged on shared elements across fine-coarse boundaries when the flux correction tasks are called.